Archfx/rv32firmware/tutorial1/README.md

 3. [Iverilog](https://iverilog.fandom.com/wiki/Main_Page) for simulation.

 Firmware is usually written with c and assembly.
 Additionally, a program needs to have a memory map so that it can map the firmware to the correct places to start the boot process properly.
-Following diagram shows how things get connected in the precess of producing the final binary.
+The following diagram shows how things get connected in the process of producing the final binary.

 ```mermaid
     stateDiagram-v2